RileyMenter12/wake-county-housing-regression/README.md

 - Subset used: Reduced for processing speed and interpretability
 - Response variable: `TotalSaleValue` (property sale price in $1000s)

+## Data Access
+The dataset (`property.csv`) is too large to host directly in this repository.
+It can be downloaded from the Town of Cary GIS Group: [[link here](https://www.kaggle.com/datasets/irakozekelly/real-estate-data)].

+Place the file in the project root directory (same folder as `STAT170_Project.Rmd`) before running the analysis.

 ### Key predictors examined:
 - `TotalBldgSqft` — total building square feet
 - `DeedAcres` — acreage of the property